I Choose Happiness over Prestige: Giving up Law for NTU PPGA + USP (Julius Ong)

 It is perfectly OKAY not to know what you want to do at this juncture.
 Take the time to try different things out!
 A-Levels may seem daunting, and I too didn’t know what I was doing even up until Prelims, but it all worked out in the end.
 Continue to work hard and you will be fine!

 For those of you considering an overseas education, consider carefully what you want to get out of it.
 If you have a scholarship or can comfortably afford it, then yes, by all means go!
 The experience of living independently is truly invaluable and really, despite NUS and NTU’s impressive rankings, it is a simple fact that lower-ranked universities like Yale or KCL are far more internationalised than NUS/NTU, and will open many more doors for you to work overseas.
-If not, staying in SG is a perfectly adequate option too; not many countries’ citizens have the opportunity to study at still, highly-reputed universities in their own right, with a relatively low barrier to entry.
+If not, staying in SG is a perfectly adequate option too; not many countries’ citizens have the opportunity to study at these still reasonably highly-reputed universities in their own right, at such a relatively low barrier to entry.

 Also for guys, try not to let your brain rot too much during NS.
 Sure, it is a long, well-deserved break after A-Levels, but you should ideally not come out of it a worse person than you were before.
 Even something simple like 15 minutes of Duolingo a day instead of scrolling Tiktok or Instagram Reels is better than nothing.